Mr-Guowang/Robust-ChP/README.md

 <!-- GETTING STARTED VIA PYTHON -->
 ## GETTING STARTED VIA PYTHON
+For users who prefer a native Python workflow, we also provide a Python-based execution mode for local development, debugging, and customized integration into existing analysis pipelines.
 > ⚠️ **Notice**
 > The **structural subspace**, **ChP Atlas**, and **pretrained model weights** are not included in this release.
 > They will be made publicly available after the paper is officially accepted.
->
-For users who prefer a native Python workflow, we also provide a Python-based execution mode for local development, debugging, and customized integration into existing analysis pipelines.

-> **Note**
 > This project is partially built upon the [nnU-Net framework](https://github.com/MIC-DKFZ/nnUNet).
 > Please also refer to the official nnU-Net repository for environment preparation and dependency details when necessary.
 ### Installation

 Please first clone the repository and enter the Python package directory: